Skip to main content

 Want to build a knowledge management system but don’t know where to begin?
 Read on to see how to unlock the power of an effective KMS with our step-by-step guide.

-In this guide, you'll see how to define your goals and select the tools to build a solid knowledge management strategy.
+Keen to define your goals and share knowledge within your organisation?
+You’re in the right place.
+Our guide will give you the foundation to build a solid knowledge management strategy.
 If you're a Confluence user and you want to get straight into it, you can read our guide on creating a Confluence knowledge base.

 What is knowledge management?

-Knowledge management is the process of organising and sharing information so it’s easily accessible within an organisation.
-This helps to prevent files and knowledge from being lost in day-to-day operations or when employees leave the business.
+Knowledge management is the process of organising and sharing information.
+This is important to prevent files and knowledge from being lost in day-to-day company operations, or when employees leave the business.

 An effective knowledge management process is crucial to a culture of collaborative work management - sharing knowledge helps reduce wasted time and boost opportunities for innovation.
 The best way to do this is by using a knowledge management system.